 Ecola State Park is one of Oregon's most beautiful state parks.

-From Sitka Spruce forests, to grassy bluffs overlooking the majestic Pacific ocean, secluded coves and towering cliffs, Ecola State Park is a must visit.
+From Sitka Spruce forests, to grassy bluffs overlooking the majestic Pacific ocean on the north coast, secluded coves and towering cliffs, this park is a must visit.

 Beaches In Seaside Oregon

-A 2.5 mile round trip hike will get you to gorgeous Crescent Beach in Ecola State Park.
-The trail can be steep and narrow and is advised for experienced hikers only.
+A two and a half miles round trip hike will get you to gorgeous Crescent Beach in Ecola State Park.
+The trail can be steep and narrow as it winds it's way down to sea level and is advised for experienced hikers only.

 The Population Of Seaside Oregon

 What's your favorite thing to do when visiting Seaside Oregon?
+Have you ever explored the area around Seaside, Cannon Beach, and Fort Stevens?
 Let us know, share your photos of Seaside with us, and tag the friends and family you want to go to Seaside with!